jquery-archive/plugins.jquery.com/docs/package.md

             "url": "MIT-LICENSE.txt"
         },
         {
-            "type": "GPL",
+            "type": "GPLv2",
             "url": "GPL-LICENSE.txt"
         }
     ],
     "dependencies": {
         "jquery": "1"
     },
-    "description": "The main purpose of this plugin to animate color properties on elements using jQuery's .animate()", "keywords": [
+    "description": "The main purpose of this plugin is to animate color properties on elements using jQuery's .animate()", "keywords": [
         "color",
         "animate",